 Hello.
 My name is Sarah, and this website is to help explain my background, expertise and passion for safe and ethical systems and processes, which have the flexibility and capacity to meet individual support needs.

-- I have fifteen years of experience working directly with potentially vulnerable client groups and an understanding of the challenges they may encounter.
+- I have fifteen years of experience working directly with potentially vulnerable client groups and have an understanding of the challenges they may encounter.

 - A background in digital health and ‘electronic patient health records’